dagster-io/dagster/docs/sections/learn/tutorial/resources.rst

 .. literalinclude:: ../../../../examples/dagster_examples/intro_tutorial/resources.py
    :lines: 48-53

-And lastly add a new context definition to represent this new operating "mode":
+And lastly add a new :py:class:`ModeDefinition <dagster.ModeDefinition>` to represent this:

 .. literalinclude:: ../../../../examples/dagster_examples/intro_tutorial/resources.py
    :lines: 78-88
-   :emphasize-lines: 6-8
+   :emphasize-lines: 8

-Now we can simply change configuration and the "in-memory" version of the resource will be used instead of the cloud version:
+Now we can simply change the mode via :py:class:`RunConfig <dagster.RunConfig>` and the "in-memory" version of the resource will be used instead of the cloud version:

 .. literalinclude:: ../../../../examples/dagster_examples/intro_tutorial/resources.py
-   :lines: 106-112
+   :lines: 102-109
-   :emphasize-lines: 4
+   :emphasize-lines: 3
    :dedent: 4

 In the next section, we'll see how to declaratively specify :doc:`Repositories <repos>` to